rajsameer/vertica-datasource/README.md

 from v_monitor.ERROR_MESSAGES
 where event_timestamp > sysdate() -1/24 and error_level != 'INFO'
 ~~~~
-Any query without time column is returned as in a Long format and can be esily visualized as a table.
+Select the drop down as table to visualize.

 Visualization:
 ![](src/img/vertica-query-table.png)

-### Variables:
+### Variablels:
-Varibales can be esily defined as sql queries, the only restriction we have is query shoyld return at least one column with "_text" name.
+Varibales can be esily defined as sql queries, the only restriction we have is query should return at least one column with "_text" name.
 If the query has two columns "_text" and "_value", _text would be used as the display value and _value would be applied to filter.

 Example: